Muramatsu2602/next-level-week-2/README.md

 # Next Level Week 2
-Web development bootcamp offered by [Rocketseat](https://rocketseat.com.br/)
+Web development bootcamp offered by [Rocketseat](https://rocketseat.com.br/) .
+It is important to note that this project's layout was 100% based on [this design](https://www.figma.com/file/GHGS126t7WYjnPZdRKChJF/Proffy-Web?node-id=0%3A1), which was also provided by the forementioned bootcamp.

 ## The project
 This bootcamp will be focused on the creation of an online teaching platform called **Proffy**, that enables the user to both offer or receive lessons on different school subjects.